Gusto/gusto.github.io/_posts/2013-08-10-companies.markdown

 | `trade_name`              | trade name of this company.
 This is an optional field.
 | `ein`                     | employer identification number for this company.
 | `entity_type`             | type of company.
+| `is_suspended`            | a boolean representing whether or not the company is suspended in Gusto.
+A company may be suspended because Gusto suspended the account, or because the company is no longer using Gusto.
+| `is_approved`             | a boolean representing whether or not the company has been approved to use Gusto.
 | `locations`               | array of addresses for all known locations of this company.
 | `id`                      | the unique identifier of this location in the Gusto system.
 | `street_1`                | first line of this address' street.